 Observation 3: It would be very helpful for the network to know whether a UE is capable of supporting in-device techniques to mitigate MSD

-Proposal 2: RAN2 should develop a 1-bit UE capability indication to allow a UE to indicate to the network whether it supports in-device techniques to mitigate MSD.
+Proposal 2: RAN2 should develop a 1-bit UE capability indication to allow a UE to indicate to the network whether it does not support in-device techniques to mitigate MSD and does not support 2 simultaneous UL transmissions.
 ASN.1 should only allow the presence of this UE capability bit for those band combinations that are identified by RAN4 as “problematic band combinations”

 Proposal 3: RAN2 signalling should provide full flexibility to the network for utilizing any MSD mitigation techniques that are available to the network.
 RAN2 should take future flexibility into account when designing/specifying the signalling and UE behaviour for mitigating MSD issue in "difficult band combinations"